-It rarely rains in Lima and the best times to visit are in December to April, during Peru’s summer.
+It rarely rains in Lima and the best times to visit are from December to April, during Peru’s summer.
 The temperatures are hot and humid, making it the perfect time to travel if you’re wanting a beach holiday.
 Sunsets are also known for being extremely colorful at this time of the year.

 Due to the Humboldt Current, the water temperature in Lima is never warm but can become acceptable for swimming in the months of January, February, and March.